Queuni/Match3-Core/README.md

 - Update documentation to reflect the new API and usage examples

 - Improve error message when the required env var is not set

+- Correct the default path used when no config file is specified